Plastic Tubing

 Proper Care of Plastic Tubing

 When maintaining plastic tubing, it's important to keep the properties of the materials in mind at all times.
-Regularly check for signs of corrosion, cracks, tears, and leaks based on your application needs.
-While many types of plastic tubing are designed with fail-safes in place, others may be more prone to shattering or catastrophic failure.
-For these, stay especially vigilant and address any issues promptly to prevent further damage.
+Regularly check for signs of corrosion, cracks, tears, discoloration, brittleness, kinks, abrasion, and leaks based on your application needs.
+While many types of plastic tubing are designed with fail-safes in place, others may be more prone to shattering, splitting, or sudden failure under the wrong conditions.
+For these, stay especially vigilant and address any issues promptly to prevent further damage, downtime, fluid loss, or safety problems.

 If you're unsure how to properly care for a specific type of plastic tubing, it's a good idea to consult with your engineers or manufacturer for advice.
-This can help prevent costly or hazardous mistakes in the future.
+This can help prevent costly or hazardous mistakes in the future and can also improve tubing life, system reliability, and maintenance planning.
+Many users benefit from asking practical questions such as how often tubing should be inspected, what chemicals should be avoided, or whether a given material can handle repeated cleaning, sterilization, or outdoor exposure.

 Plastic Tubing Compliance and Standards